 General Education Competencies are assessed wherever and however courses are taught utilizing rubrics.
-Simply put, a rubric is a scoring tool that identifies specific expectations for a task or a assessment.
-Rubrics divide tasks into their component parts and provide a detailed description of what constituents an acceptable or unacceptable level of performance for each of those parts.
+Simply put, a rubric is a scoring tool that identifies specific expectations for a task or an assessment.
+Rubrics divide tasks into their component parts and provide a detailed description of what constitutes an acceptable or unacceptable level of performance for each of those parts.

-In support of the College's attempt to assess General Education Competency attainment, students in their last semester prior to graduation with a degree are required to successfully complete ENG 299: Capstone Portfolio Course.
+In support of the College's attempt to assess General Education Competency attainment, students in their last semester prior to graduation with a degree are required to successfully complete the ENG 299: Capstone Portfolio Course.
 This course assists students in documenting general education competency achievements in communication (writing, oral presentation, and information technology), critical thinking, and scientific and mathematical reasoning during their program of study through the use of artifacts.
 A portfolio reflecting signature works will be submitted to a faculty committee for review and evaluation.
 This course must be completed during the student's last semester prior to graduation.

-September 11-17 Weekly Planner
+September 24-30 Weekly Planner

-Sunday 11
+Sunday 24

-Monday 12
+Monday 25

-Tuesday 13
+Tuesday 26

-Wednesday 14
+Wednesday 27

-Thursday 15
+Thursday 28

-Friday 16
+Friday 29

-Saturday 17
+Saturday 30